uufuuu/Recipes-and-Ratings-Analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
 - The scatterplot shows that the number of steps does not have a strong visible correlation with the average rating.
-- However, if we take a closer look at how ratings differ by different step ranges, we observe that
-  - receips with 6 steps or fewer or more than 14 steps tend to have higher average ratings
+- However, if we take a closer look at how ratings differ by different step ranges, we observe that recipes with 6 steps or fewer or more than 14 steps tend to have higher average ratings

 <iframe
   src="assets/ave_rate_by_steps.html"